MARY MEAUX — We’d do well in a zombie apocalypse - Port Arthur News

 But I think we’d do pretty good here in our area.

-Ok, so we don’t have basements here in the south with being close to sea level and all but we have the waterway and who needs trails when you have a population of people who, for generations, have lived off the land.
+Ok, so we don’t have basements here in the south with being close to sea level and all but what we have are the waterways.
+And who needs trails when you have a population of people who, for generations, have lived off the land?
 We have fish and game here.

 Hunting gear stores?
 We have those here and we have pawn shops as well.

 And I’m sure with the amount of gyms in the area there are people in good physical condition.
-Put yourself together a team.
+Put your team together.
 Get the people in good shape together with those who can fish and hunt and find a safe place to hole up for shelter and bam, we’re surviving.

 Need tips to survive the zombie apocalypse?
-The Centers for Disease Control has a tongue-in-cheek blog, posted in 2011, with a brief history of zombies, a list of necessary items; think- a gallon of water per person per day, non-perishable food, tools first aid supplies.
+The Centers for Disease Control has a tongue-in-cheek blog, posted in 2011, with a brief history of zombies, a list of necessary items; think – a gallon of water per person per day, non-perishable food, tools, first aid supplies.

 And don’t forget to pick a meeting place for your family and know your emergency contacts and plan an evacuation route.